patrickromeromccafferty/wetgrain/editorial3.md

 generational forgetting in the transience of farm labour.
-Like mallet blows, the linguistic labour of the recent past ‘was not nothing;’ to hear the past speaking to us requires a commitment to renewal and continuous (for- malised) restating or ‘tying the field anew to its boundaries.’
+Like mallet blows, the linguistic labour of the recent past ‘was not nothing;’ to hear the past speaking to us requires a commitment to renewal and continuous (formalised) restating or ‘tying the field anew to its boundaries.’
 In Tawona Sithole’s ‘Rukweza Farmer,’ it’s actually the process of revision that can be harnessed to enrich the mundane pragmatism of the present and mobilise creativity.
 Pasichigare, ancestral